Kalkidan-Negaro/SouthAfricaMuni/README.md

 - **System.Windows.Forms**: Used to create the graphical user interface (GUI).
 - **System.Linq**: Provides LINQ methods for grouping and filtering issues.

 ---

-## Contributing

-If you would like to contribute to the development of **SouthAfricaMuni**, follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -am 'Add feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments

-- **Stack Overflow** for the invaluable community support.
-- **Microsoft** for creating Visual Studio and .NET Framework.
-- **GitHub** for hosting this repository.

----